mjbots/moteus/docs/protocol/diagnostic.md

   velocity limit for the duration of this command.
 - `a` - acceleration limit: the given value will override the global acceleration limit for the duration of this command.
+- `j` - jerk limit: the given value will override the global jerk limit for the duration of this command.
+When set, the trajectory generator slews acceleration at no more than this rate per second, producing a trapezoidal acceleration profile and an S-curve velocity profile.
 - `o` - fixed voltage override: while in affect, treat the control as if `fixed_voltage_mode` were enabled with the given voltage
 - `c` - fixed current override: while in affect, treat the control